 -

-For the Target group permission, select all checkboxes: Read, Create, Update, Delete, and Execute.
+Target group: Read, Create, Update, Delete, and Execute.

 Figure 2.
-Custom role: Feature management target group admin
+Example custom role: Feature management target group admin

 -